Jhon Mena

-Jhon Edy Mena Pérez (born 6 June 1997) is a Colombian professional footballer who plays as a winger for Championship club Persela Lamongan.
+Jhon Edy Mena Pérez (born 6 June 1997) is a Colombian professional footballer who plays as a winger for Championship club Persikad Depok.

 Club career

 Born in Quibdó, Colombia, he joined several local Colombian clubs.
 And he decided to go abroad for the first time to North Macedonia and joined Macedonian First Football League side Renova in January 2021.
 He made his league debut for the club on 21 February 2021 as a substituted in a 2–4 home lose over Belasica.
 On 21 November 2021, Mena scored his first goal for Renova in a 1–4 away win against Borec Veres.

 Since 2022, he joined Makedonija.
 In early February 2023, he joined Faroe Islands club Ítróttarfelag Fuglafjarðar, where he made 35 appearances and scored 7 goals.

 PSPS Pekanbaru

 In July 2024, Indonesian Liga 2 club PSPS Pekanbaru announced the signing of Mena on free transfer.
 On 7 September 2024, he scored his first league goal for the club in his debut match against Persikabo 1973 in a 3–1 win at the Kaharudin Nasution Rumbai Stadium.
 On 25 September 2024, he give two assists in a 4–6 away win over Persikota Tangerang.
 On 26 October 2024, he scored the opening goal in a 2–0 win over Sriwijaya.
 He contributed quite a lot to the team in the first round, Mena has appeared in 7 matches always playing 90 minutes, he has also contributed by scoring 2 goals and 3 assists.

 On 20 January 2025, he scored the opening goal in the second half and give assists to Lerby Eliandry in a 2–0 win over Persiraja Banda Aceh.
 On 6 February 2025, Mena scored from a penalty kick in the 60th minute, he was sent off with a red card in the 94th minute against Deltras in a 2–0 victory.
 He will miss the next few games.
 His violent action against Deltras players and getting a red card, he received an additional 6 match sanction and he had to miss again in crucial matches against PSIM Yogyakarta and Persijap Jepara.
-As a result his club failed to be promoted to Liga 1.
-He contributed with 18 appearances, 6 goals and 4 assists during with PSPS Pekanbaru for one season in the Liga 2.
+As a result, his club failed to be promoted to Liga 1.
+He played for PSPS Pekanbaru for one season in Liga 2, making 18 appearances, scoring six goals and four assists.